Pay it online, report an issue or request a service, submit on it, or ask us.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 The Community Boards have money available for grants to non-profit community-based organisations, registered charities or incorporated societies.

-Applications received at least three weeks before the Board's meeting, otherwise it will not be considered until the Board's following meeting which in some cases could be a few months.
+Applications need to be received at least three weeks before the Board's meeting, otherwise they will not be considered until the Board's following meeting which in some cases could be a few months.

-Please take time to read when the Boards consider applications to make sure applications are received in time - see the Meetings calendar page for meeting dates.
+The Boards consider applications at each of their meetings.
+To make sure applications are received in time - see the Meetings calendar page for meeting dates.